lineartimer/WebAppStarterPack/doc/notes.md

 docker build --no-cache -t ca-frontend:latest --platform linux/amd64 .

-- (If you build it without specifying the platform, there will be an error in Azure while creating the container app)
+- (Building it without specifying the platform, will cause an error in Azure while creating the container app)
 - When the build is complete, check if it's working in Docker Desktop.
 Assign port 80 to the host port under optional settings, name the container frontend and run it.
 Open localhost in a browser to see if it's working
 - You can use ls -a in the yml file to see what's in a directory